FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

 - In the header section on top of the window, there is a **search box** for querying the log data.
 By submitting a query, you search all indices that match the current index pattern.
-The name of the current index pattern is displayed directly below the search box on the left side.
+The name of the current index pattern is displayed below the search box.
   You can select a different index pattern, if required.
 For details on configuring and selecting index patterns, refer to _Configuring Index Patterns_.